Then and Now

 This vintage photo postcard is titled "A Corner in Gardiner, N.Y."
 The corner is Main and First Street, looking north up First (now Dusinberre Road).
-The building on the left hand corner is 120 Main Street, and on the right is Moran's General Merchandise, now Majestic's Hardware.
+The building on the left hand corner is 120 Main Street, and on the right is Moran's General Merchandise, now Hudson Valley Wine Market.

 Looking North From Main Street

 This early 1900s photo postcard is captioned "Looking North From Main Street, Gardiner, N.Y."
 It pictures the intersection of First Street (now Dusinberre Road) and Main Street (Routes 44-55).
 The building in the foreground was Moran's General Merchandise, operated by John Moran for over 50 years.
 He died in 1956, and the store closed in 1958.
 George Majestic, had a hardware and plumbing supplies store in Gardiner, which had occupied two separate locations on Main Street over the years.
 After the closing of Moran's Merchandise, he bought the building and moved his business into this location which operated in that space until 2021.
 Currently, Hudson Valley Wine Market is in this location.

 First Street, Gardiner